-Miles College Office of Information Technology Services staff regularly assess unauthorized useof network; risk to network security; unauthorized access to information; unauthorized request forinformation; and third-party unauthorized transfer of information; systems corruption; a breach of integrity.
+Miles College Office of Information Technology Services staff regularly assesses unauthorized use of the network; risk to network security; unauthorized access to information; unauthorized request for information; and third-party unauthorized transfer of information; systems corruption; a breach of integrity.
 In addition, these risk assessments are done to ensure the protection of our student information.
-Risk assessments are conducted consistent with system criticality and are performed by ITS staff on a yearly basis.
-Cybersecurity tests are performed bi-annually and networkpenetration is tested twice a year to identify breaches in security.
+Risk assessments are conducted consistent with system criticality and are performed by ITS staff yearly.
+Cybersecurity tests are performed bi-annually and network penetration is tested twice a year to identify breaches in security.